ISSN: 1308-5727 | E-ISSN: 1308-5735

 Endocrinological Approach to Adolescents with Gender Dysphoria: Experience of a Pediatric Endocrinology Department in a Tertiary Center in Turkey

-1Istanbul University, Istanbul Faculty of Medicine, Department of Pediatrics, Pediatric Endocrinology Unit
+1İstanbul University, İstanbul Faculty of Medicine, Department of Pediatrics, Division of Pediatric Endocrinology, İstanbul, Turkey

-2Marmara University Pendik Training and Research Hospital, Department of Child and Adolescent Psychiatry Unit
+2Marmara University, Pendik Training and Research Hospital, Clinic of Child and Adolescent Psychiatry, İstanbul, Turkey

-4Istanbul University, Istanbul Faculty of Medicine, Department of Psychiatry
+4İstanbul University, İstanbul Faculty of Medicine, Department of Psychiatry, İstanbul, Turkey

-5Istanbul University, Istanbul Faculty of Medicine, Department of Psychiatry, Emeritus Professor, Psychiatrist in Private Practice
+5İstanbul University, İstanbul Faculty of Medicine, Department of Psychiatry, Psychiatrist in Private Practice, Emeritus Professor, İstanbul, Turkey

-INTRODUCTION: Objective: A significant rise in the number of trans adolescents seeking medical interventions has been reported in recent years.
-In this study, we aimed to report the clinical features, treatment, and follow-up of adolescents with gender dysphoria (GD) with our increased experience.
+INTRODUCTION: A significant rise in the number of trans adolescents seeking medical interventions has been reported in recent years.
+The aim of this study was to report the clinical features, treatment, and follow-up of adolescents with gender dysphoria (GD) with our increased experience.

-DISCUSSION AND CONCLUSION: Conclusion: All treatments were well tolerated and effective including bicalutamide, no side effects were observed.
-Besides, transition clinics play an important role in the better management of gender reassignment processes.
+DISCUSSION AND CONCLUSION: All treatments were generally well tolerated and effective, including bicalutamide, and no significant side effects were observed.
+Transition clinics played an important role in the better management of gender reassignment processes.

 Manuscript Language: English